mtorpey/wooden-ships/3-advanced.md

 ### B. Repairs

-Ships which don\'t load or fire guns, engage in melee, become involved in a collision, up-anchor change from full sails to battle sails or vice-versa or expend any factors of its movement allowance to turn, may make repairs; provided there are a least two crew sections available.
+Ships which don't load or fire guns, engage in melee, become involved in a collision, up-anchor change from full sails to battle sails or vice-versa or expend any factors of its movement allowance to turn, may make repairs; provided there are a least two crew sections available.